For general advice about fire safety standards in HMOs read the Homestamp document in our advice library.

 The fire risk assessment must be ‘suitable and sufficient’, and assistance from an appropriately competent person should be sought as necessary to achieve this.

-Further information and guidance on completing a fire risk assessment is available from the Chief Fire Officers Association and the GOV.UK website.
+GOV.UK: information and guidance on completing a fire risk assessment

 Coventry City Council's fire safety standards are available to view in the Homestamp document in our advice library.